irmen/Pyro4/examples/callback/Readme.txt

 this method also on the side where the method is running.
 Otherwise it would just silently pass the exception back to the side that was calling the callback method.

+Also note that this example makes use of Pyro's AutoProxy feature.
+Sending pyro objects 'over the wire' will automatically convert them into proxies so that the other side will talk to the actual object, instead of a local copy.
+So the client just sends a callback object to the server, and the server can just return a worker object, as if it was a normal method call.